Lime, Oregon: History

 As the nearby limestone deposits were depleted, limestone was brought from the Nelson area near Durkee.
 A new plant was built at Nelson in 1979 and the facility at Lime was closed in 1980.
 Oregon Portland Cement Company merged with the Ash Grove Cement Company in 1983.

 In 1999, Baker County took possession of the site of the closed factory for back taxes.
-In 2018, the plant was scheduled for demolition.
-Demolition crews arrived in Lime in April 2018 to begin the work.
+In 2018, the plant was scheduled for demolition; crews arrived that April to begin the work.